AlvaroGonzalezRodriguez/AlvaroGonzalez.github.io/pages/notes.md

 ---
 layout: Post
-permalink: /notes
+permalink: /master
 feedformat: card
-title: Digital Garden
+title: Master
 ---

-The feed page shows all notes from `notes` folder.
-If you want to hide any notes from this feed, add `feed:hide` on note's Frontmatter.
-Eg:[[Hidden Note]]
+This page include all the work done in the videogame development master.
+Feel free to take a look!